In recent years, pepper anthracnose caused by Colletotrichum spp. has become a significant problem on some farms in southern New Jersey.

 On farms with a history of pepper anthracnose, precautions should to be taken each year.
 The first, if possible, is to rotate away from those areas of the farm with anthracnose for as long as possible.
 Remember, it can survive (although not very well) in the soil for many years.
 Importantly, the same pathogens that cause tomato anthracnose (Colletotrichum coccodes) and strawberry anthracnose (Colletotrichum acutatum) are the same pathogens that infect pepper, so rotating away from fields heavily used in tomato and/or strawberry production remains extremely important.
 Fields need to be scouted as soon as fruit start to develop to locate ‘hot spots’.
 If ‘hot spots’ are found, all fruit from the immediate and surrounding area need to be strip-picked (or entire plants can also be removed).
 Growers who have adopted this practice have had success in reducing their losses by reducing the inoculum pressure before the pathogen begins to fan out across the field.
 Overhead irrigation should not be used in fields with anthracnose problems.

 Fungicide programs do work for controlling pepper anthracnose.
 The sooner fungicide programs begin and the sooner anthracnose is detected via scouting and mitigation efforts taken the better.
 Fungicide programs for controlling anthracnose should begin as soon as plants start to flower.
 The key to controlling anthracnose is to get the fungicide to where it is needed the most, on the developing fruit.
 Planting peppers in a single or double-row fashion may greatly affect your ability to control the disease.
 Your fertility program may also affect your ability to control the disease.
 Fertility programs high in N that promote tall, lush, dense canopies will greatly impact how much fungicide gets to where it needs to be.
 Again, single vs double row peppers will also dictate how much canopy is present.
-Growers should apply high rates of chorothalonil or manzate in a weekly rotation with a tank mix of either chlorothalonil or manzate + azoxystrobin (11); or chlorothalonil or manzate + Cabrio (pyraclostrobin, 11); or chlorothalonil or manzate + Priaxor (fluxapyroxad + pyraclostrobin, 7 +11); or high rates of chorothalonil or manzate with Quadris Top (3 + 11) or Aprovia Top (3 + 7) with a high volume of water (50 gal/A +) to ensure adequate coverage.
+Growers should apply high rates of chorothalonil or manzate in a weekly rotation with chlorothalonil or manzate + Quadris (azoxystrobin, 11) or chlorothalonil or manzate + Cabrio (pyraclostrobin, 11), chlorothalonil or manzate + Priaxor (fluxapyroxad + pyraclostrobin, 7 +11) with a high volume of water (50 gal/A +) to ensure adequate coverage.
 Organic growers need to be extremely diligent with proper rotations, regular scouting to detect ‘hot spots’ early and make sure to remove all potential sources of inoculum.
 Weekly OMRI-approved copper applications may help suppress anthracnose.
 Other organic products have shown little or no efficacy against pepper anthracnose.
-For more information please see the 2016 Mid-Atlantic Commercial Vegetable Production Recommendations Guide.